Mint vs Arch - Which one is choose? Key differences

 ✔️ Out-of-the-Box Functionality

-Built on Ubuntu LTS, ensuring long-term support and system stability.
+Built on Ubuntu LTS, providing long support cycles and predictable system behavior.

 ✔️ Multiple Lightweight Editions